sigbla/sigbla-app/README.md

 table["Column A", 0] = 100
 table["Column A", 1] = 200

+// Instead of sum(table["Column A", 0], table["Column A", 1]), you can also do sum(table["Column A"])
-table["Sum", 2] = sum(table["Column A", 0], table["Column A", 1])
+// if you want to sum all "Column A" values.
+Other variants and combinations are also possible. table["Sum", 2] = sum(table["Column A", 0], table["Column A", 1])

 val tableView = TableView[table]